 I’m not joking.

-The Greenville Drive are a class A affiliate of the Boston Red Sox, and they have one of the best minor league ballparks in the U.S. Seriously, I love it.
+The Greenville Drive is a High-A affiliate of the Boston Red Sox, and they have one of the best minor league ballparks in the U.S. Seriously, I love it.
 They even have their own Green Monster like at Fenway in Boston.

-Parking is free, and they offer a complimentary shuttle to the park. or walking the few blocks will be a bit quicker.
+Parking is free, and they offer a complimentary shuttle to the park or walking the few blocks will be a bit quicker.
 Who knows?
-You might even get to see the next Mookie Betts, Xander Bogaerts or Jackie Bradley, Jr.
+You might even get to see the next Mookie Betts, Xander Bogaerts, or Jackie Bradley, Jr.